Giraffe Conservation Foundation

 However, there are people out there doing vital work to help save this species.
 Money raised by visitors and staff at Woburn Safari Park has helped to support and fund vital giraffe conservation initiatives.

-In 2015 Woburn supported Operation Twiga, a Rothschild’s giraffe conservation initiative launched by the Giraffe Conservation Foundation.
+In the past, Woburn has supported Operation Twiga, a Rothschild’s giraffe conservation initiative launched by the Giraffe Conservation Foundation.

 Rothschild’s giraffe, along with West African giraffe are ranked among the most vulnerable large mammals in the world.
 If any form of disaster was to occur the Rothschild’s giraffe could disappear forever.
 Therefore, Operation Twiga set out to translocate some of these giraffe to other parts of the National Park to create new satellite populations, thereby safeguarding the future of this species.